What Swimmers Need to Know About Improving Their Technique

 Trying to think about every single aspect of our swimming ends up having the opposite intended effect—it leaves us feeling overwhelmed, our brain a jumbled pile of chlorinated cues.

-Whether you are using a swim parachute to improve your freestyle stroke, using kick drills to emphasize kicking from your core, or doing vertical kicking to nail your “up-kick”, focus on one thing at a time.
+Whether you are using resistance tools like drag chutes, resistance tubing, or paddles to improve your freestyle stroke, using kick drills to emphasize kicking from your core, or doing vertical kicking to nail your “up-kick”, focus on one thing at a time.
 To speed up change keep it simple and hit up one specific technical element at a time.
 (Or one element per lap/set/workout.)

 An odd benefit of this kind of unilateral focus is that when we do one thing exceptionally well in our swimming, it tends to bleed into the rest of our stroke without us really having to think about it.